top of page

 Extra credit assignment: go to Cahokia Mounds.
 You can earn 10 points if you climb Monk's Mound; you can earn 15 if you visit the museum.
 You must send me a photo of yourself to earn the credit.

-Thursday: Brief discussion of film.
-Went over class policies.
+Wednesday: Brief discussion of film.
+Went over class policies

 Assigned questions on Native American Poetry, due Monday.
 Questions on schoology.